- What is a Health Retreat?

 The traditional sandstone buildings lent a Middle Eastern look, peppered with impressive churches.

-To get to Gozo it’s necessary to traverse Malta, so there’s an excellent chance to take a peek at the island through the taxi window before the short ferry journey across the Gozo channel.
+To get to Gozo you have to travel across Malta, an excellent chance to take a peek at the island through the taxi window before the short ferry journey across the Gozo channel.

 Gozo is often described as Europe’s best kept secret and I could immediately see why.